NirjharSingha/School_Management_System/README.md

 The School Management System software is an application that has been specifically designed for managing the administration of schools.
 It is a Java-based software that enables the storage of all school-related information, including  academic, administrative, and other tasks.

-In our app, we allowed the types of users to log in -
+In our app, we allowed three types of users to log in -
 1. Admin
 2. Teacher
 3. Staff